putuoka/c4it-blog/content/posts/2022/083-linqpad-tricks/article.md

 ---
 title: "5 tricks every C# dev should know about LINQPad"
-path: '/blog/5-linqpad-tricks'
+path: "/blog/5-linqpad-tricks"
-tags: ["dotNET", "CSharp","MainArticle"]
+tags: ["dotNET", "CSharp", "MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "LINQPad is one of the tools I use daily.
 But still, I haven't used it at its full power.
 And you?"
 created: 2022-07-19